tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Text and Artwork:**

 Here, the cardinality from Artwork to Text is normally 0..1 (an Artwork may can only illustrate one Text, the text written next to it).
 However, there can be additional connections to texts with duplicate as True, hence 0..n in this situation.

+**Edge between Text and Iconography (EdgeTextIconography):**
+**Edge between Text and Option (EdgeTextOption):**

+This Edge is used for two different scenarios
+- with the Text being the literary source of the iconography (relation source of / source as shown in the digram)
+- with the Text (normally a Text with the type "Quotation") being actually quoted as part of the Iconography (this will happen more often wiht Option records) (relation quoted in / quotes)

 **Additional criteria for creating links:**
 - Links between Texts and Texts: The following "part of" connections are possible.
 One should not that "Chapters" are not hierarchically higher than "Passages".
 In the Bible, for instance, one might have a "Passage" "Story of Abraham" comprising some 10 chapters of Genesis.